 Geoff brings to Meggitt an extensive HR background and a particular depth of experience in employee engagement and leading change.
 He has lived and worked in the UK, USA and France and is a Freeman of the City of London.

 Marina joined Meggitt PLC in 2005 as Company Secretarial Manager, becoming Senior Vice President & Group Company Secretary in 2012, with responsibility for the Board, Board Committees and the Executive Committee, corporate governance and UK listing rules compliance.
-She currently has responsibility for the Group’s ethics programme, data protection, share schemes, annual report, company secretarial support in the UK and overseas, UK pensions, insurance and business continuity.
+She currently has responsibility for the Group’s ethics programme, data protection, share schemes, annual report, company secretarial support in the UK and overseas, UK pensions, insurance, business continuity and communications.

 She became a member of the Executive Committee on 1 January 2018.